 I don’t yet have any children to destroy my garden, but I do have a massive slug problem – both in terms of their size and general numbers.
 My garden at dusk looks like a vast breeding colony of elephant seals.
 I originally tried to tackle the issue with beer traps, which involves burying half a plastic bottle in the ground filled with stout.
 Apparently slugs are attracted to the smell, which sees them glide towards the trap’s mysterious, inky black waters, where they peacefully drown in the dead of night.
 It’s basically a boozy gastropod version of John Everett Millais’s Ophelia.

 My beer traps worked quite well for a couple of weeks until a frog and a shrew became the first collateral damage of my slug war.
 Struck by remorse, I decided to abandon the beer traps and opted for the shock and awe of slug pellets instead.
-I didn’t really know what the pellets did to the slugs, but compared to the indiscriminate nature of the beer traps (which threatened to drown innocent garden creatures) and the slightly sadistic salt option (showering the slugs with a thick coating of osmotic death) it seemed like the best course of action to protect my garden in its infancy.
+I didn’t really know what the pellets did to the slugs, but compared to the indiscriminate nature of the beer traps and the slightly sadistic salt option (showering the slugs with a thick coating of osmotic death) it seemed like the best course of action to protect my garden in its infancy.

 It turns out the pellets affect the slugs in different ways.
 While some appear to over-produce masses of slime and become drowsy to the point of being completely incapacitated, I’m fairly certain that some of them have actually exploded.
 It seems to be the difference between quietly slipping into a drool-sodden eternal sleep, or going up like the Father of all Bombs whilst out for a bite to eat.